-Why do some students in the United States make the most of college, while others struggle and look back on years of missed opportunities?
-What choices can students make, and what can teachers and university leaders do to improve more students’ experiences and help them make the most of their time and monetary investment?
-And how is greater diversity on campus—cultural, racial, and religious—affecting education?
-How can students and faculty benefit from differences and learn from the inevitable moments of misunderstanding and awkwardness?
+Why do some students make the most of college, while others struggle and look back on years of missed deadlines and missed opportunities?
+What choices can students make, and what can teachers and university leaders do, to improve more students’ experiences and help them achieve the most from their time and money?
+Most important, how is the increasing diversity on campus—cultural, racial, and religious—affecting education?
+What can students and faculty do to benefit from differences, and even learn from the inevitable moments of misunderstanding and awkwardness?

-Filled with practical advice, illuminated with stories of real students’ self-doubts, failures, discoveries, and hopes, Making the Most of College presents strategies for academic success.
+Filled with practical advice, illuminated with stories of real students’ self-doubts, failures, discoveries, and hopes, Making the Most of College is a handbook for academic and personal success.